1House Global API Documentation

 401Token ExpiredAccess token has expired, refresh it

-403ForbiddenNo access to platform (missing service IDs)
+403ForbiddenNo access to platform (missing required SKU) or account inactive

 429Too Many RequestsRate limit exceeded